Order by 17.12. for delivery before Christmas 🎄

 Common causes & risk factors

-A sprained foot most often occurs when changing direction quickly, landing on uneven surfaces or playing contact sports.
-Factors that increase the risk include poor ankle stability, improper footwear, uneven surfaces, being overweight or the position of the foot (pronation/supination).
-Football boots and other narrow sports shoes can also increase the risk because they provide less support to the outside of the foot.
+A sprained foot is most often caused by sudden changes in direction, landing on uneven surfaces, or playing contact sports.
+Factors that increase the risk include poor ankle stability, improper footwear, uneven surfaces, being overweight, or foot position (pronation/supination).
+Soccer shoes and other narrow athletic shoes can also increase the risk because they provide less support to the outside of the foot.

 When should you seek medical attention?